Particular/docs.particular.net/nservicebus/pipeline/events.md

 snippet: ReceivePipelineCompletedSubscriptionFromFeature

-Note: A completed receive pipeline is not the same as the message being removed from the incoming queue.
+NOTE: A completed receive pipeline is not the same as the message being removed from the incoming queue.
 Infrastructure exceptions can still cause the message to be rolled back and reprocessed.
-See [receoverability](/nservicebus/recoverability/) for more details.